patroni/patroni/docs/replication_modes.rst

 Synchronous mode can be switched on and off via Patroni REST interface.
 See :ref:`dynamic configuration <dynamic_configuration>` for instructions.

+Note: because of the way synchronous replication implemented in PostgreSQL it is still possible to lost transactions even using ``synchronous_mode_strict``.
+If PostgreSQL backend is canceled while waiting for aknowdledge of synchronous replication (as a result of packet cancellation due to client timeout or backend failure) transaction changes become visible for other backends.
+Such changes are non-replicated yet and may be lost in case of stanby promotion.

 Synchronous mode implementation
 -------------------------------